Alright, mama, place your bet: Spectra S1 vs S2 – which one is the ‘right’ breast pump I should get?

 When I first got my Spectra S2, I wasn’t quite sure how to adjust the settings when I first started using it.
-Either way, using the Spectra breast pump (along with a good hand-free nursing bra) can be a game-changer for sure!
+Either way, using the Spectra breast pump (along with a good nursing bra and breastfeeding pillow) can be a game-changer for sure!

 Frequently Asked Questions (FAQs): Spectra S1 vs S2

 How long does it take to charge Spectra S1?

 Takes 3-4 hours to fully charge.
 Once charged you can get up to 3 hours of pumping before recharging it.
 Because everyone’s pumping sessions are different, you’ll get anywhere from 6-9 pumping sessions.